uiwjs/react-codemirror/README.md

 **Features:**

-🌱 Load `mode` based on configuration.
+🌱 Automatically load `mode` files based on configuration.
 🚀 Quickly and easily configure the API.

 ## Install